coff33ninja/Todoist/README.md

 But it sure helps! 😉

 ---
-Remember: A organized home is a happy home! 🏠✨
+Remember: An organized home is a happy home! 🏠✨